Scott Carpenter: Personal life

 Carpenter was married four times, divorced three times, and had a total of eight children by three wives, seven of whom survived to adulthood.
 He married his first wife, Rene, in September 1948.
 They had five children: Marc Scott, Kristen Elaine, Candace Noxon, Robyn Jay, and Timothy Kit, who died in infancy.
 By 1968, Carpenter and his wife had separated, with him living in California and Rene with their children in Washington, D.C.
 The Carpenters divorced in 1972.

 In 1972, Carpenter married his second wife, Maria Roach, the daughter of film producer Hal Roach.
-Together, they had two children: Matthew Scott, and Nicholas Andre, who would later become a filmmaker.
+Together, they had two children: Matthew Scott and Nicholas Andre, who would later become a filmmaker.
 He married his third wife, Barbara Curtin, in 1988.
 They had a son, Zachary Scott, when Carpenter was in his 60s.
 The marriage ended in divorce a few years later.
 In 1999, when he was 74, Carpenter married his fourth wife, Patricia Barrett.
 They resided in Vail, Colorado.

-In September 2013, Carpenter suffered a stroke and was hospitalized in the Swedish Medical Center in Denver.
+In September 2013, Carpenter suffered a stroke and was hospitalized at the Swedish Medical Center in Denver.
 He was then admitted to the Denver Hospice Inpatient Care Center.
-He died on October 10, 2013, at the age of 88.
+He died on October 10, 2013, at age 88.
 He was survived by his wife, four sons and two daughters, a granddaughter, and five step-grandchildren.

-The Governor of Colorado, John Hickenlooper, ordered flags to be flown at half mast.
+The Governor of Colorado, John Hickenlooper, ordered flags to be flown at half-mast.
 A public memorial service was held at St. John's Episcopal Church in Boulder, which was attended by fellow astronauts John Glenn, Gene Cernan, Charles Duke, Rusty Schweickart, Jack Schmitt, David Scott, Charles Bolden, Dan Brandenstein, Bob Crippen, Bruce McCandless II, Dick Truly and Charles D. Walker.
 His remains were cremated and the ashes buried on the family's ranch near Steamboat Springs, Colorado.

-When asked in 2012 what his legacy would be, he replied: "I was an astronaut and an aquanaut."
+When asked in 2012 what his legacy would be, Carpenter replied: "I was an astronaut and an aquanaut."